dospuntocero/doarticles/README.md

 #Dataobject Articles for silverstripe 3 - dataobject as pages

 ##Whats new?
-DOArticles has a new branch, for people that needs more complex use cases, like tags and articles that belongs to many categories. check out the many_many tag.
+DOArticles simple is a basic solution for clients that doesnt need all the functionality and just want to handle articles in one category for example.
+Plug and play. easy to use way to work with documents as pages with silverstripe 3. for the full solution use the master branch

 ##Overview